 Include or delete the below section depending on the use of Speciality Areas or Care Groups in your campaign:

-Speciality Areas/Care Groups

-Choose the specialty area/care group you want to work in from the following options:

-Xxx

-Xxxxx etc.

-Please insert rules from previous recruitment campaign, as agreed with hiring manager etc.

-You cannot select a speciality area / care group after the application form submission deadline.
-Only eligible applicants who specify at least one speciality area / care group will be invited to interview.

-The panel is formed based on merit, and then categorised by speciality area / care group.

 Marking System

 Candidates are given marks for skill / competency areas during the interview.
 These skill / competency areas are clearly outlined in the Job Specification.